erirem/erirem/README.md

 > A web-based task and project management system for startups.
 - 💡 **Key Features**:
   - Task tracking, team collaboration, Kanban board.
-  - Built with React.js, Node.js, and PostgreSQL.
+  - Built with React.js, Node.js, and MongoDB.
 - 🚀 **Status**: In development for internal company use.

 #### 📌 **AI Hackathon Projects**